-There’s plenty of wide-open spaces here for the kids to run around on this family-friendly farm, as well as plenty of Christmas themed paraphernalia to keep kids interested or to use as a photo prop.
-And although Christmas trees can only be purchased during December, the farm is open to visitors year-round, Wednesday to Sunday from 9 am until 4 pm (closed on Mondays and Tuesdays).
+There are plenty of wide-open spaces here for the kids to run around on this family-friendly farm and plenty of Christmas-themed paraphernalia to keep kids interested or to use as a photo prop.
+Although Christmas trees can only be purchased in December, the farm is open to visitors year-round from Wednesday to Sunday.

 Visit the Mistletoe Christmas store

-Stepping into the Mistletoe Christmas store you’ll find a wonderland of Christmas decorations, cards, ornaments and gifts.
-There’s also vintage collectables, jewellery, scarves, homewares and cookbooks.
-For the kids, there is a “Children’s Winter in Wonderland” book corner.
+Stepping into the Mistletoe Christmas store, you’ll find a wonderland of over 20,000 Christmas decorations, cards, ornaments and gifts.
+There are also vintage collectables, jewellery, scarves, homewares and cookbooks.
+There is a “Children’s Winter in Wonderland” book corner for the kids.

-But undoubtedly the best thing about the Mistletoe Christmas Store is the large range of home-made, hand-crafted Christmas treats and chocolates.
-Chocolate lovers will rejoice at the Signature Chocolate Slabs with flavours like “Festive Midnight Snack” (Belgian chocolate oozing with caramel and lightly salted pretzels), or “The Perfect Crunch” (Belgian milk chocolate bound with honeycomb, topped with popcorn, caramel and salt flakes).
-There’s plenty of other drool-worthy options too, including rocky road, Turkish delight and “Rudolph’s magic freckles”.
+But undoubtedly, the best thing about the Mistletoe Christmas Store is the extensive range of home-made, hand-crafted Christmas treats and chocolates.
+Chocolate lovers will rejoice at the Signature Chocolate Slabs with flavours like “Festive Midnight Snack” (Belgian chocolate oozing with caramel and lightly salted pretzels) or “The Perfect Crunch” (Belgian milk chocolate bound with honeycomb, topped with popcorn, caramel and salt flakes).
+There are plenty of other drool-worthy options too, including Rocky Road, Turkish Delight and “Rudolph’s Magic Freckles”.